 Do I need all Visual C++ redistributable?

-For a fact, you do need Microsoft Visual C++ Redistributable – these are a standard distributable package of shared code that ships with the Windows operating system and enables apps to run properly on your PC.
+For a fact, you do need all Microsoft Visual C++ Redistributable – these are the standard distributable package of shared code that ships with the Windows operating system and enables apps to run properly on your PC.
+Deleting or removing any Visual C++ redistributable can make some applications stop working as those applications would be using it.